-The Compensation Committee has the responsibility to administer the compensation policies related to the executive management and directors of the Company.
-The Compensation Committee consists of a minimum of three independent directors and during the year ended December 31, 2020 was comprised of Messrs.
-William Armstrong (chairperson), Robert Atkinson and David Black.
-On May 27, 2021, Ms. Elise Rees was appointed as an additional member of the Compensation Committee.
+The Company's compensation committee (the "Compensation Committee") has the responsibility to administer the compensation policies related to the NEOs and Directors of the Company.
+The Compensation Committee shall consist of a minimum of two independent Directors and during the year ended December 31, 2021 was comprised of Mr. William Armstrong (chairperson), Mr. David Black, Ms. Elise Rees and, until August 10, 2021, Mr. Robert Atkinson.